-Assessment of costs, project and work timeframes and impacts on Council asset resourcing will be monitored and major trends or impacts reported to Council through regular updates including the annual State of the Assets Report..
+Assessment of costs, project and work timeframes and impacts on Council asset resourcing will be monitored and major trends or impacts reported to Council through regular briefings and updates.

-1.5 Corporate framework
+1.5.
+Corporate framework

 The AP22 is an integral component of Council's planning framework.
 It aligns to the organisation's strategic plans and sets the structure for AMPs for specified asset classes.
 The AP22 and AMPs are linked to the community vision and Council Plan, and to the long-term financial plan.